waittim/waittim.github.io/_posts/2020-11-27-mask-detection.md

 ## What about privacy issues?

 Since this model runs entirely in the browser, it does not and does not need to upload any data, such as video content, to the server.
 All detection processes are completed locally.
 After loading, the user can even cut off the Internet connection.
-(So I don't need to rent a server lol)

 All video content will only be processed in real time and will not be stored in any form.